dnaihao/text-to-SQL-survey/README.md

 AND T2.is_official = "T") ;
 ```

 There is no qualitative measure of how hard the NL is.
 Intuitively, models’ performance can decrease when faced with longer questions from users.
 However, the information conveyed in longer sentences can be more complete, while there can be ambiguity in shorter sentences.
-Besides, there can be domain-specific phrases that confuse the model in both short and long utterances (Suhr et al., 2020).
+Besides, there can be domain-specific phrases that confuse the model in both short and long utterances <a href='https://doi.org/10.18653/v1/2020.acl-main.742' target='_blank'>(Suhr et al., 2020)</a>.
 Thus, researchers need to consider various perspectives to determine the complexity of natural utterance.